bbeardsley/TmgExporter/README.md

 [Microsoft OLE DB Provider for Visual FoxPro 9.0](https://www.microsoft.com/en-us/download/details.aspx?id=14839) to be installed on your system prior to running this software.

+Before exporting, run the TMG maintenance routines optimize, validate file integrity, optimize.

+Make sure TMG files are not open in any program before trying to export

 ### Command line parameters

 Required parameter: